Sun Girl (Marvel Comics)

-Sun Girl is the name of two fictional superheroines appearing in American comic books published by Marvel Comics.
+Sun Girl is the name of two superheroines appearing in American comic books published by Marvel Comics.

 Publication history

 The first Sun Girl was created by artist Ken Bald and an unidentified writer.
-She first appeared in Sun Girl #1 (Aug.
-1948), published by Marvel's 1940s precursor, Timely Comics.
+She first appeared in Sun Girl #1 (August 1948), published by Marvel's 1940s precursor, Timely Comics.
 Sun Girl starred in a namesake three-issue series cover-dated August to December 1948.